nus-cs2113-AY2122S2/tp/docs/team/yuzhongng.md

 #### New features:
   - `Timetable` scheduling
-    - User would be able to see his timetable for the day, tomorrow, current week, next week, current Month, and any specfic Month.
+    - User would be able to see his timetable for the day, tomorrow, current week, next week, current Month, and any specific Month.

 #### Enhancements implemented:
 - **Refactor Parser Class**